 Wengen, Switzerland – August, 1989

-On a crystal clear bright blue sky day, I took the train up to 11000 feet to the Jungfrau mountain with Joanie Yoder, one of the tour leaders.
+On a crystal clear bright blue sky day, I took the train up to 11000 feet to the Jungfrau mountain with Joanie, one of the tour leaders.
 She and her husband started a drug and alcohol rehab center for men in England called Yeldall Manor.
 She told us some amazing stories of men receiving Christ as their personal Savior and being delivered from addiction to alcohol or drugs and having transformed lives.
 After her husband died of cancer, she felt led to minister to other widows so she speaks to ladies’ groups all over Great Britain and the USA.

 On top of the mountain, they had skiing and dog sledding, but I just watched.
-I had a hard time staying warm and got lightheaded and dizzy from the altitude, so we went to the cafe and had hot chocolate.
-Then we went inside the ice palace where they had these incredible ice carvings.
-Rather than take the train, we decided to hike back down the mountain to Wengen which was fun.
+I had a hard time staying warm and got lightheaded and dizzy from the altitude, so we went to the cafe and drank hot chocolate.
+Then we went inside the ice palace to see these incredible ice carvings.
+Rather than take the train, we had fun hiking back down the mountain to Wengen.
 We made frequent stops along the way to enjoy the beauty and share what God has been teaching us over the years.
-The fellowship was so rich combined with the spectacular alpine beauty.
-Thank You, Lord, for such a wonderful day of refreshment!
+The fellowship was rich combined with the spectacular alpine beauty.
+“I will lift up mine eyes unto the hills.
+From whence cometh my help?
+My help cometh from the Lord, who made heaven and earth” (Psalm 121:2 KJV).
+Thank You, Lord, for such a wonderful day of refreshment.

-After dinner, we all meet again for a time of fellowship, speakers, and singing.
+After dinner, we all met again for a time of fellowship, speakers, and singing.
 One evening, they asked me to share my testimony and tell of some opportunities I have had to share the gospel over the years.
-Another evening, we watched a wonderful film made in the Swiss alps called “Treasure of the Snow” by Patricia St. John about forgiveness.
+Another evening, we watched a wonderful film made in the Swiss Alps called Treasure of the Snow by Patricia St. John about forgiveness.
 (See my recent post on the life of Patricia St. John, RN)

 On Sunday, one of the men who also speaks some German, went with me to the Protestant church in town to worship.
 I was disappointed in the cold formal worship service.
 I could understand the German prayer and hymns, but not the sermon.
 We then returned to the hotel for the English worship service led by Peter Letchford for the tour group.
-I was so blessed by his continuing message on the gates of Jerusalem.
+I was blessed by his continuing message on the gates of Jerusalem.
 We had a delicious midday dinner in the hotel dining room and then strolled around the village and rested the remainder of the day.

+Hiking through the lush green valley beside the river to Trummelbach Falls another day was delightful.
+We paused to watch the farmers rake freshly cut hay by hand who reminded me of the Amish back home.
 On the last day, I visited a real castle on Lake Thun.
-I had fun pretending I was a damsel in distress hanging out the castle window, but no prince charming showed up….:) The boat ride back on the lake was a relaxing way to end my wonderful two weeks in the Swiss Alps.
+I had fun pretending I was a damsel in distress hanging out the castle window, but no prince charming showed up.
+The boat ride back on the lake was a relaxing way to end my wonderful two weeks in the Swiss Alps.

 After breakfast the next morning, we all boarded the train back to the Zurich airport.
 I could not hold back my tears when I said goodbye to everyone before we boarded the plane.
 I know I will probably not see most of these dear brothers and sisters until we are worshiping God together in heaven.
-I am so glad that goodbye is not forever for fellow believers.
+I am glad that goodbye is not forever for fellow believers.

 In a recent prayer letter from missionaries in Romania, they reported wide open doors to share the gospel in high school assemblies with hundreds of young people who are hungry to hear the good news about Jesus Christ.
-It will be wonderful to learn in heaven how God used the Bibles Pastor Will smuggled to them for so many years when they did not have freedom to worship.
+It will be wonderful to learn in heaven how God used the Bibles Pastor Will smuggled to them for years when they did not have the freedom to worship.